Software systems work with data. I believe great system should obey the one simple rule

 Every software system has a domain model behind and a set of rules.
 As a minimum, system should provide all kind of operations on this model: change properties, change relations, create entities, etc. Unfortunately, almost all existing systems are restrictive.

 If you know that operation is possible, you’ll find it.
 This knowledge gives you a confidence.
-The operation can be quite advance and well hidden, but still it is much to know that it does exist than dealing with illogical restrictions.
+The operation can be quite advance and well hidden, but still it is much better to know that it does exist than dealing with illogical restrictions.
 Why the hell I can move a user story into a project, but can’t change it’s owner?
 Why I can change features in batch, but can’t do that with tasks?

 If the rule #1 is applied, you are giving many great things to the end users: